ckim309/Netflix-Key-Performance-Index/README.md

 How well did Netflix perform in terms of Revenue and Subscribers from 2018 to 2019?
 - global scale: constant increase from 2018 to 2019 in terms of total revenue and the total number of subscribers

-- breaking down into regions:
+- breaking down Revenue and Subscribers into regions:
   - US & Canada:
     - leads all regions in the total amount of revenue generated and total number of subscribers
     - constant increase in total revenue